1 oz Silver Maple Leaf Coin (2019)

-The Maple Leaf name and design featured on both gold and silver bullion coins first featured on the offical Canadian flag back in 1965.
-George Stanley’s Maple Leaf design, beat several other proposals to replace the UK’s Union flag which was previosuly adopted by Canada due to the commonwealth.
+The Maple Leaf name and design featured on both gold and silver bullion coins first featured on the official Canadian flag back in 1965.
+George Stanley’s Maple Leaf design beat several other proposals to replace the UK’s Union flag which was previously adopted by Canada due to the commonwealth.
 However, the leaf has been closely associated with Canada as far back as the 18th Century and was officially recognised as Ontario and Quebec’s coat of arms from 1868.
 It was first used on Canadian coins as far back as 1876.

 History and Mintage

 First minted in 1988, the standard edition silver bullion coin has been updated a few times and also spawned some special edition versions.
-While the Maple Leaf design on the coin’s reverse has remained constant since first production, it’s the Queen’s head which has received the most updates to reflect the ageing monarch.
-The most recent portrait, featured since 2004, is designed by Susanna Blunt, but can look unfamiliar to the UK buyer as we’re so used to the Queen’s portrait used on our everday coins, as well as Sovereigns and Britannias.
+While the Maple Leaf design on the coin’s reverse has remained constant since the first production, it’s the Queen’s head which has received the most updates to reflect the ageing monarch.
+The most recent portrait featured since 2004, is designed by Susanna Blunt but can look unfamiliar to the UK buyer as we’re so used to the Queen’s portrait used on our everyday coins, as well as Sovereigns and Britannias.